obri4402/Donut/README.md

 # Donut
-This was my activity when I was in 3rd year college.
+This is my activity when I was in 3rd year college.